FACTBOX-Power of Trump's endorsements faces test in 12 key 2022 elections | Politics

 * Versus U.S. Senator Lisa Murkowski of Alaska * August 16 open primary contest

 Trump is backing Tshibaka, a former Alaska state administration commissioner, to unseat Murkowski, who was one of just seven Republican senators that voted to convict Trump in 2021 on charges he incited insurrection.
 The Alaska contest has taken on the shade of a proxy war between Trump and Republican Senate leader Mitch McConnell, who vowed to do everything possible to help the campaign of Murkowski, one of the Senate's few moderates.
-Tshibaka's campaign had nearly $1 million in the bank on March 31, suggesting she could be a formidable opponent.
 HARRIET HAGEMAN

 * Versus U.S. Representative Liz Cheney * Aug.
 16 Wyoming at-large-district Republican primary